-IRRITANCY OF PRODUCT: This product may mildly irritate contaminated tissue, especially if contact is prolonged.
-Eye irritation may be more pronounced.
+IRRITANCY OF PRODUCT: This product may irritate contaminated tissue, especially if contact is prolonged.

-SENSITIZATION TO THE PRODUCT: This product may cause skin sensitization and allergic reaction in susceptible individuals due to the Proprietary Crosslinker component.
+SENSITIZATION TO THE PRODUCT: This product may cause skin sensitization and allergic reaction in susceptible individuals due to the methylethyl ketoxime silane components.

 TOXICOLOGICAL SYNERGISTIC PRODUCTS: None known.